microsoft/sqldev/README.md

-# SQL Server Tutoraisl Documentation Contributor Guide
+# SQL Server Tutorials Documentation Contributor Guide
 You've found the GitHub repository that houses the source for the SQL Server tutorials that is published on [http://aka.ms/sqldev](http://aka.ms/sqldev).

 ## Contribute to SQL Server tutorials
 Firstly, thank you for your interest in contributing to our tutorials.
 We use Jekyll + Markdown for our documentation.
 To contribute, simply make a PR with changes in the Markdown files/new Markdown files.
-We will review it withing 24 hours.
+We will review it within 24 hours.

 ## Repository organization
-The content in the repsository follows the standard Jekyll folder structure:
+The content in the repository follows the standard Jekyll folder structure:

 ### \pages
 The *\pages* folder contains the documentation articles formatted as markdown files with an *.md* extension for each langauge + OS comibination